StackStorm/st2/docs/source/actions.rst

 2. A YAML metadata file which describes the action

-As noted above, action script can be written in an arbitrary programming language, as long as it follows some simple conventions described bellow:
+As noted above, action script can be written in an arbitrary programming language, as long as it follows some simple conventions described below:

 1. Script should exit with ``0`` status code on success and non-zero on error (e.g. ``1``)